hatfullr/UnityURP-AnimeStyleCelShader/README.md

 # Unmaintained
 Through means beyond my comprehension I (hatfullr) have somehow become the owner of this repository.
 I did not create this repository and I have no relation to this repository.
 I am unable to locate or contact the original contributor, "James Roll".
 As such, download this code at your own risk.
 I hold no liabilities related to or consisting of code, ideas, artwork, or any other property in this project or derivatives of this project.
 I will not delete the repository so that others can still use it.

+hatfullr does not own any content of the file below this sentence.

 <h1 align="center">
 	<img src=".Images/PixelLit.png" alt="Lit Example" width="300">
 	<br>